Stanley Dock, Regent Rd, Liverpool L3 0AN

 Echo and Business Post Regional Business Awards

-The Liverpool ECHO, in association with our acclaimed monthly magazine Business Post, is delighted to announce the return of the region’s premier business awards event for 2019.
+The Liverpool ECHO, in association with our acclaimed monthly magazine Business Post, is delighted to produce the region’s premier business awards event for 2020.

-On Thursday, June 20 this year at the magnificent Anglican Cathedral, Liverpool, we will celebrate and honour the very best in the city region’s business community.
-So now it is with great pleasure, pride and huge anticipation that I ask you to please prepare your entries.
+On Thursday, June 18, 2020 at the Rum Warehouse, Liverpool, we will celebrate and honour the very best in the city region’s business community.

 Liverpool John Moores University - Liverpool Business School